Non-commercial imports of dogs, cats and ferrets from non-EU countries

 An approved veterinarian must take a blood sample for examination no less than 30 days after the rabies vaccination and at least three months prior to importation.

 The antibody test must be carried out in an EU-approved laboratory (in Finland Evira).
 The neutralising antibody titre must be at least 0.5 IU/ml.
 The antibody test need not be repeated if the animal has been revaccinated as recommended by the vaccine manufacturer.

 If the animal originates from the EU and a rabies antibody titration has been performed before the animal was taken outside the EU, it is not necessary to wait for three months after the blood sample is taken before the animal is brought back into the EU.
 However, at least 30 days must elapse between the vaccination and the blood sample being taken.
 In Finland, the blood sample in such cases may be taken by an authorised veterinarian.
 The animal must be accompanied by a pet passport with the antibody titration recorded by the veterinarian.

 5. Treatment against echinococcosis tapeworms

-All dogs must be accompanied by a certificate issued by a veterinarian in the (non-EU) country or origin, showing that the animal has received medication, containing praziquantel or epsiprantel, against echinococcus tapeworms at most 5 days but no less than 1 day before arrival.
-The medication must be administered in a non-EU country.
+All dogs must be accompanied by a certificate issued by a veterinarian showing that the animal has received 5-1 days before arrival medication against echinococcus tapeworms containing praziquantel or epsiprantel.

 If the animal travels often outside Finland and it has an EU-passport, it may use "the 28 day rule".
 The animal must get the medication against echinococcosis no more than 28 days intervals as long as it is travelling, and all medications must be marked in the EU-passport by a veterinarian.